luizhenriquefbb/KPN-assignment-test/readme.md

 # How to configure the environment

-The application is using docker, so all you need to do is having docker and docker compose installed on you local machine and use the [make file](makefile) commands use it (NOTE: some commands assume you are using a linux OS).
+The application is using docker, so all you need to do is to have docker and docker compose installed on you local machine and use the [make file](makefile) commands as followed (NOTE: some commands assume you are using a linux OS).

 Build the docker images
 ```sh